ktorio/ktor-documentation/topics/interactive_website_add_persistence.md

 ### Execute queries {id="queries"}

-For our convenience, let's create a utility function `dbQuery` inside the `DatabaseFactory` object, which we'll be using for all future requests to the database.
+For our convenience, let's create a utility function `dbQuery` inside the `DatabaseSingleton` object, which we'll be using for all future requests to the database.
 Instead of using the transaction to access it in a blocking way, let's take advantage of coroutines and start each query in its own coroutine:

 ```kotlin
 ```
-{src="snippets/tutorial-website-interactive-persistence/src/main/kotlin/com/example/dao/DatabaseFactory.kt" include-lines="19-20"}
+{src="snippets/tutorial-website-interactive-persistence/src/main/kotlin/com/example/dao/DatabaseSingleton.kt" include-lines="19-20"}

-The resulting `DatabaseFactory.kt` file should look as follows:
+The resulting `DatabaseSingleton.kt` file should look as follows:

 ```kotlin
 ```
-{src="snippets/tutorial-website-interactive-persistence/src/main/kotlin/com/example/dao/DatabaseFactory.kt"}
+{src="snippets/tutorial-website-interactive-persistence/src/main/kotlin/com/example/dao/DatabaseSingleton.kt"}

 ### Load database config at startup {id="startup"}

 Finally, we need to load the created configuration at the application startup.
-Open `Application.kt` and call `DatabaseFactory.init` from `the Application.module` body:
+Open `Application.kt` and call `DatabaseSingleton.init` from `the Application.module` body:

 ```kotlin
 ```